MicrosoftDocs/sql-docs/docs/machine-learning/r/reference/sqlrutils/outputparameter.md

-`OutputParameter`: generates an OutputParameter Object that captures the information about the output parameters of the function that is to be embedded into a SQL Server Stored Procesure.
+`OutputParameter`: generates an OutputParameter Object that captures the information about the output parameters of the function that is to be embedded into a SQL Server Stored Procedure.
 Those will become the output parameters of the stored procedure.
 Supported R types of the output parameters are POSIXct, numeric, character, integer, logical, and raw.
-This object must be created if the R function is returning a named list for non-data frame memebers of the list
+This object must be created if the R function is returning a named list for non-data frame members of the list

  ## Usage